latentai/leip-tutorials/examples/conda.md

 pip check
 ```

 You can use both `leip-recipe-designer` and `leip_client` APIs from the Python virtual environment.
 Remember to activate `AF3` when you want to use these APIs.
-You can also run a Jupyter Notebook on your host system by accessing [http://127.0.0.1:8889](http://127.0.0.1:8889)
+You can also run a Jupyter Notebook on your host system by accessing [http://127.0.0.1:8889](http://127.0.0.1:8889).
+In the example above, we are installing LEIP Recipe Designer with the `af` execution  context (via `leip-af`).
+You can replace this with the name of the execution context which applies to you.